 • Slideshow to start off the game (includes a read aloud of Click, Clack, Moo: Cows That Type)

-• Sources subfolder with PDFs of secret witness identity cards and dossiers, examples of media they created including facts and eyewitness testimonies (may be printed out or viewed on tablets).
+• Subfolder with PDFs of secret witness identity cards and dossiers, examples of media our team created including facts and eyewitness testimonies (may be printed out or viewed on tablets).

 Provided by educator:

-• Pens for detectives to write notes to add to Learning Wall
+• Pencils notepads and/or post its for detectives to write notes to add to their Learning Wall

 optional: